yjacolin/QGIS-Training-Manual/complete_analysis/analysis_exercise.rst

 * Save the file.
 Leave the :guilabel:`No data value` checkbox unchecked.
 * Use the :guilabel:`Extent` clipping mode by ensuring the correct radio button is selected.
-* Click and drag an area in the canvas, so that the area south of (under) Melkbosstrand and west of (left of) Strand is selected.
+* Click and drag an area in the canvas, so that the area which includes the districts is selected.
 * Check the :guilabel:`Load into canvas when finished` box.
 * Click :guilabel:`OK`.
 * After the clipping operation is completed, DO NOT CLOSE the